User login

 There are a few areas you need to think about when planning or reviewing how IT is used in your company:

-• Health and safety.
-Computer health and safety issues can affect your company and its employees.
+• Health and safety: computer health and safety issues can affect your company and its employees.
 As in other areas of business, you have a duty of care towards your staff – and some legal obligations too.

-• Appropriate use of IT.
-Although the internet is an important business tool, you will need to set boundaries so your staff understand what constitutes appropriate employee computer use.
+• Appropriate use of IT: although the internet is an important business tool, you will need to set boundaries so your staff understand what constitutes appropriate employee computer use.

-• Remote working.
-Computers are changing how we work.
+• Remote working: computers are changing how we work.
 Homeworking is more common - and although there are benefits, you need to think carefully about how to implement it.

 You can address many of these issues by setting and implementing IT policies.
 These help your staff understand how to use IT effectively, as well as explaining any rules regarding inappropriate use of company resources.

 In many cases, you need to strike a balance between minimising risk and allowing employees the freedom to work effectively.
-For instance, some companies block access to social networks like Facebook, but others encourage employees to use them for marketing purposes.
+For instance, some companies block access to social networks like Facebook, whilst others encourage employees to use them for marketing purposes.

 IT training